Universe of The Legend of Zelda: Beedle

 Beedle, also known as Terry in other localizations, is a traveling merchant who sells Link items.
-He also values his consumers with rewards discounts.
-He first appears in The Wind Waker, where he can be found on islands in the Great Sea on his boat shop.
-In The Minish Cap, he appears in Hyrule Town selling Picolyte after Link fuses kinstones and clears the area with the Gust Jar.
-In Phantom Hourglass, he sells boat parts.
-In Spirit Tracks, he is seen soaring above in a balloon across New Hyrule.
-In Skyward Sword, he travels from his island home to Skyloft in a pedal-powered wooden shack with helicopter-type propellers, which also serves as his shop.
+He first appears in The Wind Waker, where he can be found on his boat shop.
+He reappears in The Minish Cap, Phantom Hourglass, and Spirit Tracks.
+In Skyward Sword, he travels to Skyloft in a pedal-powered wooden shack with helicopter propellers, which also serves as his shop.
 In Breath of the Wild and Tears of the Kingdom, he travels on foot with a large backpack, and is often seen at stables.
-IGN ranked him number 14 on its list of the weirdest Zelda characters.

 Tingle

 Tingle is a eccentric middle-aged man who is obsessed with fairies and believes himself to be the reincarnation of one.
 He first appears in Majora's Mask where he wears a green body suit and floats around on a balloon selling maps.
-He reappears in Wind Waker, first in a jail room located on Windfall Island, and then in a tall wooden tower, where he acts as a map maker.
-He also appears in Oracle of Ages, Four Swords Adventures and The Minish Cap.
-He makes cameo appearances in Phantom Hourglass as a poster, in Spirit Tracks as a shop figurine, and in Skyward Sword as a doll in Zelda's room at the Knight Academy.
+He reappears in Wind Waker where he acts as a map maker.
+He also appears in Oracle of Ages, Four Swords Adventures and The Minish Cap, and makes small cameos in other games.
 Tingle has gained notoriety due to being disliked by American players and has not appeared in the main series in a non-cameo capacity since The Minish Cap.
-He is referenced in the Twilight Princess character Purlo, whose design is based on how a realistic Tingle would look.
 He ranked first on IGN's list of the weirdest Zelda characters.
-IGN staff expressed their disdain for the character with a 2004 "Die, Tingle, Die!
-Die!"
-Campaign", describing him as a "nutty clown freak" and stating, "we hate Tingle, we want him dead, and we're not going to stand for him in another Zelda game".
-He has starred in his own games, including Freshly-Picked Tingle's Rosy Rupeeland and Ripened Tingle's Balloon Trip of Love.
+Tingle has starred in his own games, including Freshly-Picked Tingle's Rosy Rupeeland and Ripened Tingle's Balloon Trip of Love.
 He is also a playable character via downloadable content in Hyrule Warriors.
-His suit is an obtainable armour set in Breath of the Wild and Tears of the Kingdom.